snrnats/doc-centre/docfx_project/pro/api/shipments/creating_shipments.md

 * Tenant and channel.
 * Metadata.
 PRO metadata enables you to use custom fields to record additional data about a shipment.
 For more information on using metadata in PRO, see the [Using Shipment Metadata](/pro/api/shipments/using_shipment_metadata.html) page.
 * Tags.
 Allocation tags enable you to filter the list of carrier services that a particular shipment could be allocated to.
 For more information on allocation tags, see the [Using Shipment Tags](/pro/api/shipments/using_shipment_tags.html) page.
-* Paperless documents.
-Paperless documents are customer-generated documents (such as packing lists or certificates of conformity) that are transmitted to carriers as part of a shipment's data rather than being generated separately by the carrier.
-For more information on working with paperless documents in PRO, see the [Adding Paperless Documents](/pro/api/shipments/adding_paperless_documents.html) page.

 Adding optional properties when you create a shipment can help you to ensure that your shipment is allocated to the most appropriate carrier service.